igorchern/jclabcode/README.md

 # jclabcode
 ########################################################################################
-### Collection of various bioinformatics and statistical code used for precessing data #
+### Collection of various bioinformatics and statistical code used for processing data #
 ### in JClab (Jason Carroll Lab)                                                       #
 ########################################################################################